magz-dev/Poland-Quiz/README.md

 * I want to be able  to view the site on a range of devices.

 ## Design
-* Resposive and accessible on all devices
+* Resposive and accessible on all devices.
 * [Wireframes](https://github.com/magz-dev/Poland-Quiz/files/12767684/Poland-Quiz.pdf) - created for mobile, tablet and desktop.

 ### Frameworks, Libraries & Programs Used